lunchbag/hugo-blog/content/posts/weekly-4-1000-paying-users.md

 The hardest part about my business is our reliance on Plaid.
 Bank connections often need to be re-linked and up until this week, there hasn't been a mechanism that lets the user know.
 It's only when they log in and discover their account hasn't been syncing that they realize they need to fix their connection (bad!).

-So sometime this week, I'll be sending off a one-time campaign to let everyone with expired connections know to relink.
-Going forward, I have also set up a new email notification for when a connection strays from a healthy state.
+So sometime this week, I'll be sending off a one-time campaign to tell everyone with expired connections to relink.
+Going forward, I have also set up a new email notification system for when a connection strays from a healthy state.
 Admittedly, I had been holding off on this because I was worried about an influx of support tickets along the lines of "I can't connect to my bank!".
 Thankfully, I have Ann now to help with any increase in emails this week!

-I'm also going to be sending out a brand new weekly digest with rolls up all your unreviewed transactions for the week.
+I'm also going to be sending out a brand new weekly digest that rolls up all of a user's unreviewed transactions for the week.
 Transactions that get automatically imported come in an "unreviewed" state.
 This is a big differentiator from Mint, where new imported transactions are indistinguishable and it becomes easy to overlook an expense.
-Budgeting and expense tracking then becomes a passive action and you're not really sure what to look at once you're logged in.
+Budgeting and expense tracking then becomes a passive action and you're not really sure what to look at once you're logged in– but not with Lunch Money!
+Hopefully this new digest will get more users checking in more often.

 # What went well